nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case resumes at step 2.

 >3b.
-User requests to delete two TDEs.
+User requests to delete multiple items.
 >3b1.
-TaskManager deletes the TDEs. <br>
+TaskManager deletes the specified items. <br>
 >Use case ends.

 [comment]: # (@@author A0143641M)

 #### Use case: Save data to a specific location
 **MSS**

-1. User requests to save data in a specified location.
+1. User requests to save data in a specified location with a specified name.
-2. TaskManager saves data to file in the specified location. <br>
+2. TaskManager saves data to specified file in the specified location. <br>
 Use case ends.

 **Extensions**